-The Thirty-fifth Annual Encampment of the Commanderyin Chief will convene at 2 o'clock p. m. of August 30th, 1916. in the Coates House.
+The Thirty-fifth Annual Encampment of the Commandery--Chief will convene at 2 o'clock p. m. of August 30th, 1916. in the Coates House.

-The Council-in-Chief will meet at 4 o'clock p. m., Tuesday, August 29th, 1916, for the purpose of auditing the books and accounts of the National Secretary and the National Treasurer.
+The Council-in-Chief will meet at 4 o'clock p. m., Tuesday, august 29th, 1916, for the purpose of auditing the books and accounts of the National Secretary and the National Treasurer.

-The members of the Encampment and of the Order will parade as the Official Escort to the Grand Army of the Republie for its Annual Encampment, August 30th, under the charge and supervision of Edwin M. Amies, Chief of Staff.
+The members of the Encampment and of the Order will parade as the Official Escort to the Grand Army of the Republic for its Annual Encampment, August 30th, under the charge and supervision of Edwin M. Amies, Chief of Staff.

-All Division Commanders must have their bonds approved by the Commander-in-Chief; all reports of Division Patriotic Instructors, Division Secretaries and Division Treasurers, with per capita tax for quarter ending June 30th, 1916; and Form 49 must be forwarded by July 31st, for Divisions to have representation in the sald Thirty-fifth Annual Encampment of the Commandery-in-Chief.
+All Division Commanders must have their bonds approved by the Commander-in-Chief; all reports of Division Patriotic by the Commander memory, and power of Division Fractione Patriolic Instructors, Division Secretaries and Division Treasurers, with per capita tax for quarter ending June 30th, 1916; and Form 19 must be forwarded by July 31st, for Divisions to have rep-resentation in the said Thirty-fifth Annual Encampment of the Commandery-in-Chief.
 Division Commanders will give these matters their personal and immediate attention.

 XVI.
-In recognition of work performed in the mustering in of new Camps and the securing of new members, the following are appointed Aides on the Staff of the Commander-in-Chief:
+In recognition of work performed in the mustering in of new Camps and the securing of new members, the fol-lowing are appointed Aides on the Staff of the Commander-in-Chief:

 George W. Barthold, Steubenville, Ohio.

 D. A. Cleveland, Elyria, Ohio.
 Haynie R. Pearson, 5730 Midway Park, Austin, Chicago.
 Morton G. Slocum, 732 No. Leamington, Austin, Chicago.
 W. A. Hardinger, 729 N. Lotus Avenue, Chicago, Illinois.
 L. W. McCall, 118 N. Taylor Avenue, Oak Park, Illinois.